nolash/partitionhider/mbr-decrypt-and-hide/README.md

 # requirements

-This code has been successfully run using:
+This code has been known to successfully run using:

 - linux 4.15.13 (ARCH)
 - bash 4.4.19